manorrock/azure-examples/container/wildfly/README.md

-# Create a custom WildFly and deploy it on Azure Container Instance (using a Docker image)
+# Deploy a custom WildFly to Azure Container Instances

 ## Prerequisites